 As you can see in the above clips, Carson had a nasty streak.
 His friendships, his professional relationships, his marriages, nearly all of them ended abruptly and permanently after a perceived slight.
 It’s like Carson realized that he liked being alone more than he liked his agents and managers, his wives, even (spoiler alert) Bushkin himself.
 One by one, they all end up under Carson’s emotional guillotine, never to be contacted or acknowledged ever again.

 Bushkin notes that Carson died alone, his hospital bed un-surrounded by friends or family.
-The outpouring of emotion from his audience, kept always at a distance, was not matched by a more intimate group of friends and family.
-Carson had no inner circle, only the outer one.
+His retirement from television was one of the largest outpourings of emotion in history.
+Days of tearful actors and audience members telling him how much he meant to them.
+But behind it all, it turns out Carson had no inner circle, only the outer one.

 I did an interview with Drew Philp for The Billfold about what it’s like to live in Detroit.

 I want to ask you about the ruin-porn thing, people coming to Detroit to take pictures of the abandoned buildings.
 Why do you think this is such an attraction for people?

 So there’s this ruin-porn narrative where Detroit is just fucked up and crazy.
 And there’s also this narrative that white kids are saving the city.
 Neither one of them deal with the historical realities.

 I live next to an abandoned house.
 Maybe it’s aesthetically beautiful.
 But the reality is that if that house burned down, it’s going to take mine with it.
 If I’m not home, it’s going to kill my dog.
 This is not an interesting thing to think about when you have to live here.

 My Parents Fled From Iran During the Revolution and All I Got Was This Stupid Slate Article

 I have an essay in Slate today about how my parents moved to Iran in 1978 to be Christian missionaries, then had to flee when the Revolution happened.